Colonial Chile: Political organization

-Territory legally belonging (with or without effective control) to the Captaincy General or Kingdom of Chile in 1775 according to Chilean historiography.
-The next year the Viceroyalty of the Río de la Plata was created and the territorios of the cities of Mendoza and San Juan got transferred from Chile to the new entity.
+Territory legally belonging (with or without effective control) to the Captaincy General or Kingdom of Chile in 1810 highlighting the historiographical disputes surrounding it, as well as the Araucanía, a territory under indigenous self-government that belongs to Chile.
+In 1776 the Viceroyalty of the Río de la Plata was created and the territories of the cities of Mendoza and San Juan got transferred to the new entity.

 The government of Chile or Nueva Toledo was created by Emperor Charles V in 1534 and placed under the governorship of Diego de Almagro.
 It ran south from 14° S to 25° S latitude, as far south as present-day Taltal.
 Capitanía General de Chile, or Gobernación de Chile, remained a colony of the Spanish Empire until 1818 when it declared itself independent.
 In the mid Eighteenth Century, the Bourbon administrative reforms divided Chile into intendencias (provinces) and further into partidos (counties) which were also known by the older term of corregimientos.
 The partidos were further divided into distritos (districts) akin to Chile's modern communes.
 In 1786 two intendencias were created: Santiago and Concepción.
 By the end of the 18th century, Santiago was divided into thirteen partidos.